types of porcelain tiles

 Grip finished

 The grip finish on porcelain tiles has a textured surface designed to enhance safety.
 Unlike smooth finishes, the grip finish incorporates a slightly rough texture that provides additional traction underfoot, significantly reducing the risk of slips and falls.
-This makes it especially suitable for use in wet areas such as bathrooms, kitchens, poolsides, and outdoor patios, as well as commercial spaces with high foot traffic.
+This makes it works particularly well in outdoor and industrial applications.

 Advantages: